-The new term Resource Management refers not only to the human workforce, but also to the physical resources (such as materials, equipment, licenses, etc.) that are always part of a project and contribute to its success.
+The new term Resource Management refers not only to the human workforce, but also to the physical resources (such as materials, equipment, licenses, etc.) that can be part of a project and contribute to its success.

-Time Management has been replaced with Schedule Management to emphasize the importance of project management planning.
+Time Management has been replaced with Schedule Management, so that the importance of project management planning is emphasized.

 Furthermore, in the sixth edition of the PMbok, each area of knowledge will have four additional sections: